Tomtomgo/constangular-brunch/README.md

 ## constangular-brunch

+It does:

-Reads YAML configuration files, parses them and adds them to your Angular app as a module.
+- Reads YAML configuration files, parses them and adds them to your Angular app as a module.

-Constangular is environment-dependent so it allows you to have multiple configs for multiple environments.
+- Constangular is environment-dependent so it allows you to have multiple configs for multiple environments.

 ## Example